angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ## The User Experience problem with resolvers

-Resolvers are very straight-forward to use, since they are just services that are automatically being called by the router.
+Resolvers are very straightforward to use, since they are just services that are automatically being called by the router.
 However, we need to keep in mind an important detail:
 The router calls the resolver when the route is being requested – and then _waits_ for the data to be resolved before the route is actually being activated.